 Parador de Alarcón is a truly stunning 8th century Moorish fortress turned luxury castle hotel, in the village of Alarcón, near Cuenca, Spain.
 The setting is spectacular, the hotel has a wonderfully authentic historical ambience and it has one of the finest restaurants in the region.

 Parador Alarcon, though quite a large structure, has only 14 bedrooms and so is very much a boutique hotel.
 The choices are between standard doubles, standard twins and superior doubles.
 All of them are beautifully designed and decorated, and have a real touch of class, though the superior doubles, located in the castle tower, are really worth the extra premium.
 At 28 m² they have plenty of space and come with romantic four poster beds.
-Check your options on the booking page here.

 Though generally rustic in style the accommodation has all mod cons; private bathroom, satellite TV, WiFi, air-con and mini-bar etc. as well as some very luxurious bathrooms.